Governikus/AusweisApp/docs/sdk/commands.rst

 Set PIN of inserted card.

-If the AusweisApp2 sends message :ref:`enter_pin` you need to send this command to unlock the card with the PIN.
+If the AusweisApp2 sends message :ref:`enter_pin` you need to send this command to unblock the card with the PIN.

 The AusweisApp2 will send an :ref:`enter_pin` message on error or message :ref:`enter_can` if the retryCounter of the card